joschkabirk/docker-template/README.md

 In order to avoid running into storage limit problems, we will assign the singularity cache to a directory in your `/beegfs` directory (this is Maxwell-specific).
+You can of course also use a different directory if you want, but make sure that you have enough space there.

 First we create a directory where we want to store the cache and the temporary files created by singularity:

 ```bash
 mkdir -p /beegfs/desy/user/$USER/.singularity/cache
 mkdir -p /beegfs/desy/user/$USER/.singularity/tmp